Updated June 2026AI-Assisted Development with Rust

 - The compile-fix loop: agents reading

-cargo buildand clippy output - Issue-to-PR workflows: assigning work to cloud agents
+cargo build and clippy output - Issue-to-PR workflows: assigning work to cloud agents

 - MCP servers: connecting agents to internal tools and data

-AI-Driven Testing and Quality
+AI-Driven Testing in Depth

 - Generating unit and integration tests for cargo test